 Redpanda on Kubernetes with minikube

 Minikube is another solution that is lightweight and great for beginners.
-You can use minikube to run a one-node cluster on your development laptop or other local environment.
+You can use minikube to run a small cluster on your development laptop or other local environment.

 Redpanda on public cloud Kubernetes engines